 When I was planning to take the plein air journey, I had several preferences for a rig.
 With limited funds, I could only afford to do this once; which meant a used unit.
 But, I also wanted one new enough to be in good shape and not need much fixing.
 Quality and safety were important to me too.
 Ease of driving and parking would be a plus, as I expected to be moving often.

 It had to be large enough to be comfortable, yet small enough to fit in almost any camp.
 I wanted to go to remote spots where small would be an advantage.
 This led me to research boondocking, holding tank size, and the merits of solar panels to charge batteries.
 I learned about carry capacity early, so was looking for something that would hold my essential stuff, including my art gear.

 I considered a small travel trailer towed by a pick-up truck, like a Casita or an Arctic Fox.
-And, a Class B like a Roadtrek or Pleasureway; even a B+ Chinook.
+And, a Class B like a Roadtrek or Pleasureway, a B+ Chinook, and even converting a cargo van.
 But, I eventually settled on getting a short Class C, no longer than 24 feet.
 Once I decided what I wanted, it took me almost two years to find one that fit all my needs.